-For information on migrating data from standalone to HA deployments, see Disaster recovery or migration using a snapshot.
+For information on migrating data from standalone to HA deployments, see Migrating data between two systems with different architectures.

 A high availability (HA) architecture provides high availability for scheduling application services during failure and uses Ceph for distributed storage in case of node failure.
 Individual applications may still experience some loss of availability (up to 10 minutes) if individual services do not have replicas and need to be rescheduled.
 For more information, see Reduce recovery time when a node fails.
 An HA implementation requires a cluster of three primary nodes.
 Additional compute capacity can be added through secondary nodes.